theahadub/sDrum/README.md

 ==
 REQUIREMENTS
 ==
 Needs https://github.com/jqlang  installed before running.
 Script based installer coming soon.
+(Update: /usr/bin/jq is now part of macOS 15+.
+The script already checks for the so it should just work with out propting for jq to be installed)

 Swift Dialog created by @bartreardon https://github.com/swiftDialog/swiftDialog - script based installer included.